CANADA FX DEBT-C$ lowest vs US$ since May 2010 as rout continues

 its lowest level since May 2010.

-when the Bank of Canada shifted to a more neutral policy stance.
+Bank of Canada shifted to a more neutral policy stance, and many

 Bank of Canada Governor Stephen Poloz said on Tuesday the